SevenDL/datav/intl.en-US/FAQ/FAQ.md

 4. Can I connect databases deployed on my ECS instance or other devices to DataV?

     Yes, you can.
 However, you must activate the Internet IP of your database first.
-You can also use the DataV proxy service to connect to your database.
-For more information, see [DataV proxy configuration in Linux](../../../../reseller.en-US/User Guide/Advanced skills/DataV proxy configuration in Linux.md#).
+You can also use the DataV Proxy service to connect to your database.
+For more information, see [DataV Proxy configuration in Linux](../../../../intl.en-US/Advanced Skills/DataV Proxy configuration in Linux.md#).

 ## Operation FAQ {#section_kcd_1sk_q2b .section}